PACKAGE LEAFLET: INFORMATION FOR THE USER

-TRINIPATCH 5 mg/24 hours Transdermal Patches
+TRINIPATCH 5 mg/24 hours transdermal patches

 Nitroglycerin

-Read this leaflet carefully before you start using this medicine.
+Read all of this leaflet carefully before you start using this medicine.

 TRINIPATCH 5 mg/24 hours are transdermal patches, with a release of 5 mg of nitroglycerin in 24 hours.

-Do not use TRINIPATCH 5 mg/ 24 hours transdermal patches:
+Do not use TRINIPATCH 5 mg/24 hours transdermal patches:

 In cases of myocardial infarction, acute heart failure, and acute and chronic respiratory disorders.

-Severe hypotension may occur in postural changes.
+Severe hypotension may occur with postural changes.

 Remove the patch in case of collapse or shock.

-Use of other medications:
+Using other medications:

-Inform your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.
+Tell your doctor or pharmacist if you are using or have recently used other medications, including those purchased without a prescription.

 Alcohol consumption should be avoided during treatment.